LivePersonInc/chronosjs/README.md

 ### [Chronos.Command](README/Commands.md)
 A command mechanism for complying and commanding and API call.
-Allows a single comelier per command.
+Allows a single complier per command.
 Supports async commands with an options to call a callback when done.

 ### [Chronos.ReqRes](README/ReqRes.md)